damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Preview website changes locally

-1. In a terminal, execute: `bundle exec rake preview`.
+1. In a terminal, execute: `bundle exec middleman`.
-1. Visit http://localhost:4000 in your browser.
+1. Visit http://localhost:4567 in your browser.
 1. To edit the site locally you'll need to install a text editor.
 We recommend [Sublime Text 2](http://www.sublimetext.com/2).